Frequently Asked Questions

 Unless you wish to enter a health sciences program, you should not need to fill out another Washington State general admission application.
 Due to program requirements, students who wish to enter any of the health sciences programs must have a Washington State general admission application on file.
 You will need to apply for financial aid using the FAFSA form.
 You’ll need to meet with an academic advisor to create your schedule and register for classes.
 The Records Office provides downloadable forms for students who need to change their name or address.

 How do I know who my academic advisor is?

-If this is your first term at Washington State, you’ll meet with a first time academic advisor in the Student Services Office after you complete the COMPASS placement assessment.
+If this is your first term at Washington State, you’ll meet with a first time academic advisor in the Student Services Office after you complete the ACCUPLACER placement assessment.
 Beyond your first term, you’ll be assigned an academic advisor based on which major you have selected.
 If you have any questions regarding your academic advisor, please see the department chair or dean of your chosen academic area or stop by the Records Office.